 In addition to Mr. Hendix's trial accomplishments, he is also an experienced appellate advocate.
 Mr. Hendrix has handled numerous matters through the appellate process, including the Georgia Court of Appeals and Georgia Supreme Court.
 Notably, he received a favorable decision in Dekalb County Board of Education v.
 Singleon, 294 Ga.
 App.
 96; 668 S.E.
 2d 767 (2008), which was landmark in that the decision allowed for an injured employee to receive income benefits for a psychic only injury after the physical injury resolved.

 Mr. Hendrix takes his obligations to leadership seriously and is active in the legal community at the National, State and local levels.
-He serves as Chair of the Workplace Injury Section of the American Association for Justice.
-Additionally, Mr. Hendrix serves on the Executive Board as Secretary of the Workers’ Compensation Claimant’s Lawyers (WCCL) arm of the Georgia Trial Lawyers Association.
+He served as Chair of the Workplace Injury Section of the American Association for Justice.
+Additionally, Mr. Hendrix serves on the Executive Board as President Elect of the Workers’ Compensation Claimant’s Lawyers (WCCL) arm of the Georgia Trial Lawyers Association.
 Previously, he served on the Amicus Curiae Committee of the Georgia Legal Foundation aimed at addressing appellate issues in workers’ compensation.
 Finally, he is a Member of the American Bar Association, Workers’ Injury Law Group (WILG), State Bar of Georgia and Columbus Bar Association.

 Mr. Hendrix also lectures on legal issues outside of bar related events.
 More specifically, he was featured on the radio as an invited speaker on Atlanta Legal Experts.
 Further, he has been an invited guest lecturer to the legal studies and paralegal programs at Clayton State University and Georgia State University.